colinrmiller/simple-bookmark-search/README.md

 - Click Load unpacked.
 - Find and select simple-bookmark-search extension folder.

-You're ready to go, just click ctrl + i and a popup should appear to search your bookmarks.
-In the case that chrome settings are overwriting this keybinding, a custom shortcut can be ascribed at chrome://extensions/shortcuts.
+You're ready to go, just click `ctrl + i` and a popup should appear to search your bookmarks.
+In the case that chrome settings are overwriting this keybinding, a custom shortcut can be ascribed at `chrome://extensions/shortcuts`.